-When I was a teen, success meant overcoming the negativity of peers who defined me based on my port-wine stain birthmark (which covers my entire face, down my throat and in my ears) to become a successful athlete in school.
+When I was a teen, success meant overcoming the negativity of peers who defined me based on my port-wine stain birthmark (which covers my entire face, throat, and ears) to become a successful athlete in school.

-When I was in my early 20’s, success meant independence, industry recognition and money – getting paid thousands of dollars to work with celebrity clients in a business that I had created from scratch through hard work, networking, integrity and perseverance.
+In my early 20s, success meant independence, industry recognition, and money – getting paid thousands of dollars to work with celebrity clients in a business I had created from scratch through hard work, networking, integrity, and perseverance.

 Define success at different points in your life

-When I was in my early 30s success meant surviving both domestic abuse every day for 5 years, and a hit-and-run car accident that left me bedridden for months as I healed my body.
+When I was in my early 30s, success meant surviving domestic abuse every day for 5 years and a hit-and-run car accident that left me bedridden for months as I healed my body.

-Using the “I Am…” mantra daily has become a survival staple in my ability to heal and rediscover who I am and who I can be.
+Using the “I Am…” mantra daily has become a survival staple in my ability to heal and rediscover who I am and can be.

 Commit to your vision and define your success

 Approaching your life path as a passive experience, one will never how much could have been achieved or what strength has laid dormant to overcome challenges when they arrive.

 Being happy in our choices is paramount to personal growth and success.

 We have made good and bad choices that have different outcomes at different times in our lives.